 Take a look below at the insightful advice and valuable tips given by our guests and community, and let us know what you think in the comments.

-and appropriate schema for the content.
-Events, company, breadcrumbs (they are underused!!)
+- JSON is my mark up weapon of choice.
+And appropriate schema for the content, Events, company, breadcrumbs (they are underused!!)" — Simon Cox

 Use Google's structured data testing tool, (or some other brand's).
 But beware that a lot of warnings are false positives, like in any one-size SEO tool, and are not a true reflection of how the search engine machine itself handles the microdata.